netbiolab/HCNetlas/README.md

 ```

 ### Create sce object
-This tutorial converts count data and metadata to sce obeject with `SingleCellExperiment`, to used it as an intput for network construction.
+This tutorial converts count data and metadata to sce object with `SingleCellExperiment`, to used it as an intput for network construction.

 ``` r
 data <- SingleCellExperiment(assays = list(logcounts = counts_select), colData = meta_select)